LilJohny/HTMLCSS/src/articles/html_attributes.md

 {% endhighlight %}

 Using quotes are the most common.
 Omitting quotes can produce errors.
-At W3Schools we <strong>always</strong> use quotes around attribute values.
+We reccomend you to <strong>always</strong> use quotes around attribute values.

 # Single or Double Quotes?